 Ajanta & Ellora, Maharashtra

 Ajanta and Ellora Caves near Aurangabad are rock cut Buddhist caves that date back as far as the 2nd century BC to 10th century AD.
-These UNESCO World Heritage Sites are the most visited heritage sites in Maharashtra and also one of the top tourist places in India.
+These UNESCO World Heritage Sites are the most visited heritage sites in Maharashtra and are often used to promote Maharashtra Tourism.
 The Ajanta Caves mainly consist of rock cut monuments dedicated to the ancient Buddhist traditions, while Ellora Caves contain Hindu, Buddhist and Jain monuments built during the Rashtrakuta Empire.

 The Ellora Cave Complex comprises of 34 caves that were hewn out of solid rocks of the Charanandri hills.
 The Ellora complex includes 12 Buddhist, 17 Hindu and 5 Jain Caves.
 The central attraction at Ellora is Kailash Temple (Cave16), which is the most remarkable.
 Ajanta Caves are excavated in a horse-shoe shaped bend of rock surface overlooking the Waghur River.
 The complex consists of 29 rock-cut cave monuments built in two distinct periods.
 Though all the caves are interesting to watch, Cave 1, 2, 16, 17, 19 and 26 are must see attractions in Ajanta.
 The caves at Ajanta are famous for beautiful mural paintings and sculptures that depict tales of Jatakas.